Research Professor in the

 galaxies through their interaction with the CMB, known as the

 The full survey was completed in late 2011.

 In January, 2012, a new polarization-sensitive receiver was installed on the

 telescope.
-One year of data has been collected with this receiver, and
+Two years of data has been collected with this receiver, and

-it is anticipated that this data will lead to the first ever detection of
+it is anticipated that the first year's data will lead to the first ever detection of

-SPT data has led to numerous breakthrough publications.
+In addition to the B-mode result, SPT data has led to numerous other groundbreaking publications.